mitmath/18330/summaries.md

 This involves the **Jacobian matrix** of f, i.e. the matrix of second partial derivatives.
 In the process we realise that we need to be able to **solve a system of linear equations**.
 We saw how to do this in Julia using the `\` operator, but we will look at this in more detail in a couple of lectures.

 Finally we saw that the Newton method also plays a key role in optimization, where finding minima of f reduces to finding zeros of the gradient of f.

+## Lecture 9: Calculating derivatives (Mar 18)

+We started off by looking at **finite difference methods** to numerically approximate the derivative f'(a) of a function f at a point a, starting from the definition of derivative but ignoring the limit.
+Using a small value of the distance h between the points we use for the secant line that approximates the tangent line, we get an approximate numerical value of the derivative.

+We used a Taylor expansion with the Lagrange form of the remainder to bound the error when we expand f(a + h), and hence an O(h) bound on the truncation error when we use the simplest forward difference.
+However, using a centred difference instead gives a much better O(h^2) bound, with basically the same amount of computational work.

+Then we looked at a (numerically) exact method to calculate f'(a): **algorithmic differentiation**.
+If we expand f(a + ϵ) to first order in ϵ, the coefficient of ϵ gives us f'(a).
+We can use this to calculate the derivative if we are able to calculate the expansion.

+We can take advantage of this computationally by defining a **dual number** type `Dual(c, d)` to represent c + dϵ, in other words to represent a function f such that f(a) = c and f'(a) = d.
+By defining arithmetic operations on `Dual`, we can set up an algebra (where, effectively, ϵ^2=0) that enables us to calculate exact derivatives automatically.